monaca-samples/workout-app/README.md

 export { env }
 ```
-~~For the `WORKOUT_API_KEY` , [create a RapidAPI account](https://rapidapi.com/auth/sign-up), log in and go to [RapidAPI ExerciseDB page](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/pricing).
-Subscribe for the Basic Plan (it is free) to acquire the API key.~~
+For the `WORKOUT_API_KEY` , [create a RapidAPI account](https://rapidapi.com/auth/sign-up), log in and go to [RapidAPI ExerciseDB page](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/pricing).
+Subscribe for the Basic Plan (it is free) to acquire the API key.

-The RapidAPI ExerciseDB API used has become private, so new users cannot access it.
-In the meantime, a key will be already available in `env.js`

 For firebase related variables, when creating and configuring a project you will get the corresponing firebaseConfig with all information.